pytorn/hackr/README.rst

 - Find an issue or create one
 - Create a branch(we prefer to name it patch)
 - Inform everyone that you're working on the issue
-- Send a pull request with proper explaination of what you did
+- Send a pull request with proper explanation of what you did
 - Wait for getting it reviewed.
 - We'd be glad to merge your PR